 Sanskrit is an ancient, sacred language of Hinduism and is often used in Buddhist hymns and chants.
 Dubbed as the perfect language by some linguists, Sanskrit lies at the heart of many mantras used for meditation.

-In Sanskrit, “mantra” means “a sacred utterance, a numinous sound, or a syllable, word, phonemes, or group of words believed by some to have psychological and spiritual power.”
+In Sanskrit, mantra means a sacred utterance, a numinous sound, or a syllable, word, or group of words believed to have psychological and spiritual power.

 7 Meaningful Sanskrit Mantras to Align Your Energy with Deep Gratitude

 1. Dhanya Vad: I feel gratitude.

 When I am grateful, I find grace.
 By looking for the blessings in my life, I open up a space of light in every experience; I open up the path for grace to flow.
 I make room in the middle of everything for gratitude.When you feel stressed, practice breathing into your blessings until you're so full of gratitude that there's no room for anything else. tell a friend

 2. Ananda Hum: I am bliss.

 When I gladden my heart, I awaken the energy of gratitude.
 It is an energy that elevates and expands, and brings me to a deeper place in my heart.
 By opening my heart, I can feel gratitude deeply.
 Gratitude shifts the moment by shifting me.
 Nothing around me changes; I change.

 Things do not create gratitude; the energy of joy inside of me creates gratitude.True gratitude comes from knowing that you belong in the infinite dance of life. tell a friend

 3. Kritajna Hum: I am gratitude.

 My true self is always grateful.
 I am connected with everything else in the universe.
 I am like an ocean–the deeper I go within, the more profoundly I become one with the stillness that is my true self.

-Gratitude is the beacon that guides me to that place where meaning, dreams, truth, and love exists, no matter what or who I must be today in the world.Gratitude connects us to the joy that's hidden in plain sight, growing right underneath our own feet, patiently waiting to be seen. remind a friend
+Gratitude is the beacon that guides me to that place where meaning, dreams, truth, and love exists, no matter what or who I must be today in the world.Gratitude connects you to the joy that's hidden in plain view, patiently waiting to be seen. tell a friend

 4. Samprati Hum: The present moment is my true self.